WeLikeGraphQL/wordpress-graphql-api-example/README.md

 Remebmer to change data in `backup.sh` accordingly.

+## Sample Data

+If you wish to use sample data, then execute one of the following (depending how you set up the project):
+ - `vagrant ssh` and `cd mysql && sudo bash -x load_db.sh`
+ - `cd mysql && sudo bash -x load_db.sh`

+Remebmer to change data in `load_db.sh` accordingly.

 ## GraphiQL

 It is recommended to explore possibilities of GraphQL Endppoint.
 The fastest way to do it is to use one of the following solutions: